 The solution for number 8 is a given one in this group.
 By placing it, the player immediately unlocks the solution for number 3, which in turn reveals the placement for number 9.

 Three moves became three solutions, without having to use notes or logical thinking.
-All the player had to do was following the basic rule of Sudoku that determines there cannot be repeated numbers in one column or row.
+All the player had to do was follow the basic rule of Sudoku that determines there cannot be repeated numbers in one column or row.

 Focusing on each group at a time and filling in the candidates for each cell in it is a great strategy and helps the player follow an organized logical sequence of moves.
 However, when doing so, one should never lose sight of the overall grid and the way all the information is interconnected within it.

 Forgetting to use the counting strategy is the most common mistake in these cases.
-Sometimes, even if a digit is a candidate to several cells within a group, something as simple as counting the numbers missing in a row or column can lead to a solution.
+Sometimes, even if a digit is a candidate for several cells within a group, something as simple as counting the numbers missing in a row or column can lead to a solution.

 Example

-However, by applying the counting strategy the player finds one row where number 3 is missing and the only possible solution for that digit is within the group just analyzed.
+However, by applying the counting strategy the player finds one row where the number 3 is missing and the only possible solution for that digit is within the group just analyzed.

 If the player focused solely on groups, number 3 would be left with three possible solutions within the middle-right group, but by looking at the bigger picture, the solution for that digit was given from the start.